For pioneering the area of topic modeling, which has had profound influence on machine learning foundations as well as industrial practice.

 ABOUT THIS AWARD

 The ACM - Infosys Foundation Award in the Computing Sciences recognizes personal contributions by young scientists and system developers to a contemporary innovation that, through its depth, fundamental impact and broad implications, exemplifies the greatest achievements in the discipline.
 The award carries a prize of $175,000.
 Financial support for the ACM - Infosys Foundation Award is provided by the Infosys Foundation endowment.

-ACM, Infosys Foundation Honor Google Developers Dean, Ghemawat for Innovations that Boost Online Search Capabilities
+2012 ACM-Infosys Foundation Award Recipients Dean, Ghemawat Honored for Innovations that Boost Online Search Capabilities

 Jeff Dean and Sanjay Ghemawat led the conception, design, and implementation of much of Google's revolutionary software infrastructure, which has transformed the practice and understanding of Internet-scale computing.

 About the Infosys Foundation

 Established in 1996, the Infosys Foundation is the philanthropic arm of Infosys and has the sole objective of fulfilling the social responsibility of the company by creating opportunities and working toward a more equitable society.
 The Infosys Foundation has made effective strides in the areas of healthcare, education, social rehabilitation, and the arts.
 The company contributes up to one percent of its profit to the foundation each year.